ESamir/vertebrae/README.md

 ### Example: Service

-Each service must create a logger.
-Optionally, they can attach a handler to the database.
+Each service gets a logger for free.
+It can optionally attach a handler to the database (shown below).

 ```python
 from vertebrae.service import Service